- “Draw an architecture diagram showing how our microservices communicate”

 When Mermaid is useful

-Mermaid diagrams are especially useful when you need the agent to compress a lot of code or process detail into something you can scan quickly.
-Common use cases:- architecture overviews for onboarding
+Mermaid diagrams help compress code or process detail into something you can scan quickly.
+Common use cases:- Architecture overviews for onboarding

 Supported diagram types